-- The morphology of women's bodies.

-- Biological development assumes social dimensions (Butler, 2006).

-- Cultural prescriptions of ageappropriate participation.

-- Women perceived as a culturally conditioned social category.

-- Gendered divisions of labour.

-- Investments in sons.
+- The morphology of women's bodies. - Biological development assumes social dimensions (Butler, 2006). - Cultural prescriptions of ageappropriate participation. - Women perceived as a culturally conditioned social category. - Gendered divisions of labour. - Investments in sons. - Transformative potential of HE v resistance to detraditionalisation. - Poverty.

-- Poverty.